NoiseDigital/agent-development-environment/README.md

 Your Agent is now built and deployed to a cloud environment, where the runtime is fully managed.
 The Agent can always be tested locally, but is now accessible to remote endpoints, meaning it is much easier to build into a web application.

+# Working on Web App?

+## Local Server

+- Run `uvicorn main:app` to start up a local server for FastAPI
+- Go to http://127.0.0.1:8000/docs to test API via swagger